Skip to content

 Day 3: Bikaner

 Bikaner a city in Rajasthan still displays its ancient opulence through palaces and forts, built of red sandstone that have withstood the passage of time.
-Upon arrival in Bikaner this morning, freshen up at your hotel and then head out on a walk with your leader through the old city: Visit the Rampuriya Haveli, Spice Market and Bhandasar Jain Temple.
+Upon arrival in Bikaner this morning, freshen up at your hotel and then head out on a walk with your leader through the old city.

 In the afternoon relax or opt to visit Junagarh Fort: Built in 1588 AD by Raja Rai Singh.
 Constructed in red sandstone and marble, it’s courtyard, balconies and windows are a treat to the eye